 - 1. Direct operations locally as may be required and there is sufficient resource to assist with deployment of Port response equipment. - 2.
-Notification of spill to MCA London Coastguard, with follow-up call by telephone and arrange for a sample of the spilt oil to be taken.
+Notification of spill to MCA London Coastguard, with follow-up call by telephone, notifying other vessels and operators in the dock and arrange for a sample of the spilt oil to be taken.